loicsikidi/tpm-trust/README.md

 tpm-trust completion fish > ~/.config/fish/completions/tpm-trust.fish
 ```

-> [!NOTE]
-> When installing via Nix, shell completions are automatically installed to the appropriate directories and should work out of the box.
+*Note: when installing via Nix, shell completions are automatically installed to the appropriate directories and should work out of the box.*
 </details>

 ### Audit command